We understand the challenges of nonprofit and foundation management.

 Using our proven research experience, we create asset allocations and customized portfolios to support your mission.At Carnegie, our firm’s stability and long-standing tenure serving foundations and nonprofit organizations allows us to build enduring relationships.
 We start with a thorough understanding of your organization's mission, values and resources.
 We then develop a financial plan to help strengthen your financial position and create strategies to weather the challenges and capture the opportunities ahead.

-Our foundation and nonprofit investment process, much like our other areas, is based on transparency and an open dialogue with your specific advisor.
+Our foundation and nonprofit investment process is based on transparency and an open dialogue with your specific advisor.
 With foundations and nonprofits, we also facilitate and simplify communications among trustees, board members and you, as portfolio manager or manager of the foundation. |

-CONSULTATION First, meet with an advisor to discuss your organization's financial objectives. |
+Schedule a complimentary consultationFirst, meet with an advisor to discuss your organization's financial objectives.

-AND DEVELOP A CLEAR PLAN Second, we craft an Investment Policy Statement (IPS) (if applicable) that meets your needs and criteria. |
+Discuss your goals and develop a clear planSecond, we craft an Investment Policy Statement (IPS) (if applicable) that meets your needs and criteria.

-WITH CONFIDENCE Third, implement an investment strategy that satisfies your cash flow, short and long-term goals. |
+Implement your plan with confidenceThird, implement an investment strategy that satisfies your cash flow, short and long-term goals.